Follifoot: Rudding Park Estate

 The south gatehouse of the Rudding Park Estate stands at the top of the village.
 The estate was bought by Lord Loughborough in 1788, and he engaged the landscape designer Humphry Repton to improve the grounds and surrounding landscape.

 The estate was purchased by the Hon William Gordon in 1805 and he was responsible for the construction of the present house.
-By the time the estate was purchased by Sir Joseph Radcliffe 19 years later the house was still unfinished.
+At the time the estate was purchased by Sir Joseph Radcliffe, 2nd Baronet 19 years later, the house was still unfinished.
 In 1972 the house and 2000-acre estate was acquired by the Mackaness family.

 Today the estate compromises a hotel, caravan and camp site, a restaurant and golf course.
 The main part of the estate is now separated from the village by the A658 Harrogate bypass.

-St. Joseph and St. James Church
+St Joseph and St James Church

 St Joseph and St James Church was opened on 22 October 1848 after Sir Joseph Radcliffe, 2nd Baronet (1799–1872), owner of Rudding Park, gave part of Longlands Field for the church site.
 The church, now grade II listed, contains three stained glass windows dedicated to his memory.